 - compare the individual test results to the specifications in the disease guidelines

-- check the documentation to confirm the patient meets the eligibility criteria
+- assess the documentation to confirm the patient meets the eligibility criteria

 - confirm the prescribed dose is appropriate based on the patient’s characteristics (for example, age or weight)

-- calculate the number of vials/tablets required for each dose
+- work out the number of vials or tablets needed for each dose

-- seek further internal expert advice as needed for complex applications
+- seek internal expert advice as needed for complex applications

 - collate information and seek approval from the LSDP approval delegate.

-If an application is incomplete, we will notify you and put the application on hold until you respond.
+If an application is incomplete, we will let you know and put the application on hold until you respond.

-We require each patient on the program to be reassessed every year.
-This ensures that patients:
+You must reassess each of your patients on the program every year.
+This ensures patients: